 Hi, my name is Katharina, I have been living in Berlin for 10 years now.
 Four years ago, I quit my job to travel around the world for several months together with my husband.
 At that time, we also founded our blog Out Of Office www.oooyeah.de which is a growing business!
-Beside the job as blogger I am working as a press officer for a Berlin based online start up.
+Besides the job as blogger, I am working as a press officer for a Berlin based online startup.

 What is your favourite thing about Berlin?

 Berlin is a vibrant, creative city, a true melting-pot of ideas and visions – and at the same time it is quite relaxed.
 It’s all about freedom.
 The freedom to create your own concept of living and to follow your passions.
 And Berlin has a variety to offer: You can visit plenty of the historical places, enjoy concerts, theatres, gallery openings every day of the week.
 You can go clubbing even on a Sunday afternoon!
 Or just hang around with some friends in one of the parks, having a BBQ and drinking some beers.
 It’s your choice!
 Overall, Berlin is one of the most open-minded cities I knew.

 What is your favourite thing to do in Berlin with a day off?

 I really like to discover Berlin by bike, just ride along the streets and explore the hidden backyards and rather unknown areas besides Mitte, Friedrichshain or Kreuzberg.
 There is, for example, a track in Berlin following the former Berlin Wall.
 Riding along this track, you will discover both the former inner city border (along Brandenburg Gate and all the famous sights) but also the former communism areas as well as the green surroundings of the outer city.
 Don’t forget to bring a picnic and take a rest, e.g. by the river Havel or at one of the lakes around Berlin. www.berlin.de/mauer/en/wall-trail/